 SOURCE: WE CAME HOME copyright 1977 Captain and Mrs. Frederic A Wyatt (USNR Ret), Barbara Powers Wyatt, Editor P.O.W.
 Publications, 10250 Moorpark St., Toluca Lake, CA 91602 Text is reproduced as found in the original publication (including date and spelling errors).
 UPDATE - 09/95 by the P.O.W.
 NETWORK, Skidmore, MO KENNETH R. JOHNSON Major - United States Air Force Shot Down: December 18, 1971 Released: March 14, 1973 Ken was born 23 March 1938 in Minneapolis, Minnesota.
 After he graduated from high school, he received an appointment to the United States Air Force Academy, receiving his commission in 1961.
 In November 1971 while based in Thailand with the 555 TFS, Ken called his present wife, Linda and proposed to her long distance.
 She accepted but the distance was to be even longer than the phone call.
 Five weeks later Ken was shot down.
 Fifteen months later when he was released from Hanoi, they made plans which culminated in marriage at the hospital chapel at Scott Air Force Base, Illinois.
 Ken came out of Hanoi on March 14th.
 One of his roommates at Clark was Major Philip E. Smith (a POW for 7 1/2 years in China).
 They became good friends in a very short time.
 Coincidentally, Phil was sent to Scott and gladly served as Ken's best man.
 Lt.
 Col. Leo Thorsness and his wife Gaylee were also at Scott.
 Gaylee and Linda would chat while the men were with the doctors.
 The night before Ken and Linda were to be married, Gaylee gladly accepted Linda's invitation to serve as her matron of honor.
 That was to be quite a day for all as Leo Thorsness was going into surgery, their daughter was flying home and Gaylee Thorsness was to be in the wedding.
 The Air Force really went all out and the day was most memorable - "Dear, sweet, lovely people, all". . . says Linda.

 Kenneth Johnson retired from the United States Air Force as a Lt.
 Colonel.
-He and Linda reside in Kansas.
+He and Linda resided in Kansas until his death.